hilaryrowe/documentation3/analysisTab/buildingKpiCharts.md

 # Building KPI Charts

+ Use the following steps as a guide to building KPI charts.

  1. Click the Analysis tab.
- 2. On the Update panel, select the criteria for your review from the Asset and Date pickers.
-Specifically select Unplanned Downtime from the Y Axis picker.
+ 2. On the Update panel, select the asset or assets and date range from the Asset Picker and Date Filter.
+ 3. Select Unplanned Downtime from the Y Axis picker.

  ![](downtimeYAxisPicker.png)